activeloopai/deeplake-laion-clip/README.md

 ## Usage with Deep Lake 🚂

-Specify the Activeloop API token to initiate training
+Replace your Activeloop API token with the placeholder and run the following command to initiate training.

 ```bash
 python train.py \